 WAHM: Work-at-home-mom made diapers.

-Wet Bag: These are bags used to store soiled diapers in between washes.
+Wet Bag: These bags are used to store soiled diapers in between washes.
 You’ll want one for your diaper bag and either a wet bag or diaper pail for your changing area too.